Can Data Scientists Sprint?

 So, can data scientists sprint?
 Panaseer ones can – and we can prove it!

-If you’re working in a data science team using the agile approach, why not leave a comment telling us what you like about it and how you have customised it to suit your needs?
-On the other hand, if you’re still reluctant to enter the world of Jira, we encourage you to give it a try following the suggestions above – there’s nothing more satisfying than going to the sprint board and dragging tickets over to “Done”!
+If you’re working in a data science team using the agile approach, why not get in touch telling us what you like about it and how you have customised it to suit your needs?
+On the other hand, if you’re still reluctant to enter the world of Jira, we encourage you to give it a try following the suggestions above – there’s nothing more satisfying than going to the sprint board and dragging tickets over to ‘Done’!